WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 It may be helpful to research and read reviews for products before buying or committing to a service.

-Those diagnosed with coeliac disease can’t consume or tolerate gluten, even in trace amounts and consuming even small amounts is considered dangerous triggering an immune response that damages the lining of the small intestine.
+Those diagnosed with coeliac disease can’t consume or tolerate gluten, even in trace amounts is considered dangerous triggering an immune response that damages the lining of the small intestine.
 For those with gluten sensitivities, they may still be able to tolerate small amounts or traces.

 Despite restrictions or limitations with gluten, there is still a wide range of fresh foods and package items available, it is important to look for foods labeling ‘gluten-free’ or look out for the Coeliac Australia Logo.